arachne-framework/architecture/adr-003-config-implementation.md

    be inherently extensible.
 It should be possible for modules to progressively add both new entity types and new attributes to existing entity types.
-5. It should be usable from Clojure without a large impedance mismatch.
+5. It should be usable from Clojure without a painful impedance mismatch.

+### Configuration as Ontology

+As an extension of the rationale discussed in [ADR-002](adr-002-configuration.md), it is useful to enumerate the possible use cases of the configuration and configuration schema together.

+- The configuration is read by the application during bootstrap and controls the behavior of the application.
+- The configuration schema defines what types of values the application can or will read to modify its structure and behavior at boot time and run time.
+- The configuration is how an application author communicates their intent about how their application should fit together and run, at a higher, more conceptual level than code.
+- The configuration schema is how module authors communcate to application authors what settings, entities and structures are available for them to use in their applications.
+- The configuration schema is how module authors communicate to other potential module authors what their extension points are; module extenders can safely read or write any entities/attributes declared by the modules upon which they depend.
+- The configuration schema can be used to validate a particular configuration, and explain where and how it deviates from what is actually supported.
+- The configuration can be exposed (via user interfaces of various types) to end users for analytics and debugging, explaining the structure of their application and why things are the way they are.
+- A serialization of the configuration, together with a particular codebase (identified by a git SHA) form a precise, complete, 100% reproducible definition of the behavior of an application.

+To the extent that the configuration schema expresses and communicates the "categories of being" or "possibility space" of an application, it is a formal[Ontology](https://en.wikipedia.org/wiki/Ontology).
+This is a desirable characteristic, and to the degree that it is practical to do so, it will be useful to learn from or re-use existing work around formal ontological systems.

+### Implementation Options

-There are instances of four broad categories of data stores that meet the first three of these requirements:
+There are instances of four broad categories of data stores that match the first three of the data store characteristics defined above.

 - Relational (Derby, HSQLDB, etc)
 - Key/value (BerkelyDB, hashtables, etc)
-- RDF/RDFs/OWL (Jena)
+- RDF/RDFs/OWL stores (Jena)
 - Datomic-style (Datascript)

 We can eliminate relational solutions fairly quickly; SQL schemas are